hudsonty/hudsonty/README.md

 - Swift and iOS/macOS app development
 - C++ for Game Boy programming
-- 3D printing + electronics
+- 3D printing and electronics
-- Music harmony & macroeconomic theory
+- Music harmony and macroeconomic theory

 ---